yocto-8/yocto-8/README.md

 Probably not, this solution is barely cheaper but may have a few differences:
 - Power draw would _probably_ be better than what you would get with an SBC.
-- You should get something close to instant bootup!
-Being this specific-purpose, the bootup sequence should be significantly shorter and faster than starting up an entire Linux distro.
+- Instant boot-up!
+There is no OS to load.
 - This will not be as stable as the real thing.
+There is a lot of edge cases to handle where yocto-8 may behave slightly differently.
 - You won't get the full pico-8 experience.
 - This is a specific-purpose device, an SBC will allow you running emulators and such.
 This is really niche.
 - Getting those PSRAM modules is a pain in the ass in the EU.
 ESP-PSRAM64H on aliexpress was the only good option I found which is not really a good sign.
+Mouser provides similar chips, but if you live in the EU, you would have to pack in more stuff in your order, otherwise, you will have to pay a lot for shipping a 1€ chip.
 - But hey, it's going to look cool.
 Hopefully.
-If I even have the motivation to do progress past the 3 first days. `"A" * 9999`

 This is not really intended to be practical, though.

-# Design challenges

-I can imagine a few:
-- Memory requirements are probably the largest issue.
-The pico-8 "CPU" "RAM" easily fits into the RP2040 SRAM, and the rest of the runtime should not be much of a problem wrt RAM requirements.
-Lua memory (which seems to be for the program + any lua allocs), on the other hand, can apparently reach 2MB.
-This is absolutely not going to fit in the RP2040 SRAM, hence the SPI RAM requirement - I am thinking of doing some sort of caching with the remaining SRAM and swap to/back from the SPI RAM as required.
-I do not know whether this will be fast enough.
-- Lua will need to be patched heavily to provide compat with pico-8 lua because of the above point and due to a [significant number of changes done in pico-8](https://gist.github.com/josefnpat/bfe4aaa5bbb44f572cd0).
-- Some level of optimization will probably be required to run the pico-8 at full speed.
-Looking at the pico-8 "CPU" timings it seems quite feasible.
-Regardless, squeezing as much performance as possible is interesting in the scope of this project as power draw scales with the CPU frequency somewhat, and a lower power draw is nice when running off a battery.
-I have _no idea_ how the battery lifetime would turn out for, say, the 3.7V 1800mAh battery I got, but it should hopefully be good.
-- I haven't thought or cared about mouse support for now.

 # Technical articles